nian-mejia/notas/pages/Teoría de conjuntos.md

 	- Si A es un conjunto, decimos que a **pertenece** a  **A** y escribimos a ∈ A, si a es un elemento de A. En caso contrario decimos que a **no pertenece a** A y escribimos a ∉ A. En el último ejemplo
 	- $$\frac{1}{2} \in A \text{ y }  5 \notin A $$
 - #### Subconjuntos
-	- Si A y B son conjuntos, decimos que A **es subconjunto de** B y escribimos A ⊆ B, si todo elemento de AA es también elemento de BB.
-En caso de que haya al menos un elemento en el conjunto AA que no pertenece al conjunto BB, decimos que AA **no es subconjunto de** BB, y escribimos A⊈BA⊈B. Usando diagramas de Venn, podemos representar gráficamente los conjuntos.
+	- Si A y B son conjuntos, decimos que A **es subconjunto de** B y escribimos A ⊆ B, si todo elemento de A es también elemento de B. En caso de que haya **al menos un elemento** en el conjunto A que no pertenece al conjunto B, decimos que A **no es subconjunto de** B, y escribimos A⊈B. Usando diagramas de Venn, podemos representar gráficamente los conjuntos.
 Por ejemplo:
 	- ![image.png](../assets/image_1660575441799_0.png)
 -